 On December 21, 1981, Father Patrick Ryan was found brutally murdered in a motel room in Odessa.
 During the initial investigation, the police interviewed James Reyos, who was the last known person to see Father Ryan alive.
 Mr. Reyos established through multiple witnesses, store receipts, and a speeding ticket, that he was in the area of Roswell, New Mexico at the time of the murder.
 Texas Rangers verified the information and ruled him out as a suspect.
 A year after the murder, while heavily intoxicated on drugs and alcohol, James called 911 and confessed to the murder.
 He was tried and sentenced to 38 years in prison.
 In 2022, members of the Odessa Police Department found fingerprints in their archived files that had been taken from the crime scene.
 OPD ran the prints through AFIS.
 The analysis revealed the identities of the actual perpetrators, all individuals with criminal histories who were known to be staying at the same motel at the time of the murder.
 With the support of the Ector County District Attorney's Office, IPTX filed a writ to overturn his conviction in February of 2023.
 A hearing was held on the new evidence on March 24th in the 70th Judicial Court of Ector County.
-A decision from the district judge is pending.
+On September 4th, the district judge recommended relief.
+On October 4th, the Texas Court of Criminal Appeals granted relief.